Eaton's Ninth Floor Restaurant: 2024 reopening

 In March 2023, Ivanhoe Cambridge, the owner of the Eaton Centre, announced the reopening of the iconic ninth floor by the end of the year.
 The heritage conservation firm, EVOQ Architecture, carried out the work to ensure the preservation of its heritage, while bringing it up to current standards.
 It was announced the re-imagined space would offer a restaurant, as well as a venue for shows and private events that can accommodate up to 500 people.

 In August 2023, it was announced the multi-purpose space (containing six different areas, including a small restaurant) would be officially known as Le 9^{e}; however, the reopening was delayed until spring 2024.

 On April 11, 2024, a soft reopening was held in the space by invitation only, with an expected opening date for the public by mid-May.

 On May 17, 2024, the space officially opened to the public, featuring the upscale Restaurant Île-de-France.
-The original Eaton's restaurant space was repurposed as a general purpose venue hall, with tables and chairs for the new smaller restaurant situated in the outside windowed corridors.
+The original Eaton's restaurant space was repurposed as a general purpose venue hall, with tables and chairs for the new smaller restaurant in the outside windowed corridors.